 It’s Canadian Thanksgiving this weekend, and I’m extra thankful for the abundance of new and great cookbooks right now.
-I’m in a DEEP creative rut, and can’t seem to zero in on any sort of recipe development project that really excites me these days.
+I’m in a creative rut, and can’t seem to zero in on any sort of recipe development project that really excites me these days.
 I really do think that a big part of doing something creative for a living is letting yourself get pulled in other directions to find new inspiration/new paths.
-I’ve been extra open to that process lately and, in all honesty, it’s given way to some fairly boring meals on the regular in our house.
-I mean, we eat well and enjoy it, but it’s all taken on a bit of a food-as-fuel aspect.
-Smoothies and random, huge chopped salads on repeat.
-The simplicity leaves me a bit of extra time for working on my fitness, getting outside, journaling like a fiend, and thinking up new ways to re-configure our living room/everything else in our house.
-I’m just really into the physical right now, less into the planning and conceptualizing of future things to eat.
-The feeling and the doing in real time are serving me better lately :)

-You guys may already know by now that I approach almost all baking/dessert projects with a little bit of dread.
+You may already know by now that I approach almost all baking/dessert projects with a little bit of dread.
 I know some people find baking relaxing, but I just can’t get on that level.
-I haven’t even had that many true disasters, but taking this stuff on still makes me a bit irritable.
-Most of my outings with sweets are simple things that can also tag along with a coffee and be called breakfast if you believe hard enough.
-If you’re coming over to my place for dinner, you can bet the dessert was based on a trusted source that I followed to a tee (ooorrr I bought it).
-I don’t take chances anymore.
+Most of my outings with sweets are simple things that can also tag along with a coffee and be called breakfast.
+If you’re coming over to my place for dinner, you can bet the dessert was based on a trusted source that I followed to a tee (or I bought it haha).
+I don’t take chances anymore!

 I can generally spy a photo from The Bojon Gourmet a mile away.
 Alanna’s blog is a sophisticated source of whole food inspiration, and her vivid imagery beams me in every time.
 She comes from a professional background, and it shows in her recipe instructions.
 Lots of sensory cues and very real anticipation of how a cook is going to use her recipes in real life.
 ALTERNATIVE BAKER is Alanna’s brand new book, and it is such a thoughtful exploration of flavourful, nutritious, and gluten-free flours.
-Buckwheat pie dough finds its match with ripe pears and salty caramel.
-Little chocolate cakes are boosted with the naturally complementary flavour of mesquite flour.
-The nuttiness of sorghum flour nestles in with ripe and juicy peaches for a pillowy oven pancake.
 It’s all very smart, and you get a feeling from right off the page that it’s all outrageously good.

-Since we’re in a grab-and-go phase right now, these no-bake oat bars stood out for me.
+These no-bake oat bars stood out for me.
 Also, I will try any and all renditions of a granola bar-like recipe that has chocolate.
 This one is extra good.
-Alanna goes the extra mile and has you toast the oats and the almonds, and it makes all the difference (even though I almost burnt my almonds oops).
+Alanna goes the extra mile and has you toast the oats and the almonds, and it makes all the difference.
 I made these to the letter and they were perfect.
-Just the right hit of tart structure from the cherries, lots of nutty and roasty flavours, crave-able crunchy/chewy texture, and just enough hemp seeds to push these bars into superfood territory.
-I only messed up one little thing–I used roasted and salted almond butter and then proceeded to add the salt in the recipe–and they were still great.
+Just the right hit of tartness from the cherries, lots of nutty and roasty flavours, crave-able crunchy/chewy texture, and just enough hemp seeds to push these bars into superfood territory.
+I only messed up one little thing–I used roasted and salted almond butter and then proceeded to add the salt in the recipe–and they were still great!